Worship at GHTC

 Sunday 5 p.m.—Choral Evensong With Holy Eucharist (3rd Sunday of the month)

 Mark the day with the Holy Eucharist.
-The service is a deeply contemplative experience that includes readings from scripture, a psalm and expressions of faith.
+The service includes readings from scripture, a psalm and expressions of faith.
 This intimate gathering for prayer and worship is a wonderful time to pause during the work day.

 Rite I and Rite II